Golden age of American animation: Restructuring and later years

-Lantz' studio went through severe financial problems during its time with United Artist, which caused him to close the studio in 1949.
+Lantz's studio went through severe financial problems during its time with United Artists, which caused him to close the studio in 1949.
 It opened again in 1950 with a smaller staff, mainly because Lantz was able to recover from his losses and signed a deal with Universal-International for more Woody Woodpecker cartoons, starting with Puny Express (1951).
 Woody continued to appear until the early 1970s.
-Lantz served as the sole director and writer for his own cartoons for two years before it was assumed by animator Don Patterson and writer Homer Brightman.
-The studio was still able to benefit from obtaining additional animators and writers throughout its second life.
-With MGM reducing its animation studio and Warner Bros. briefly closing its entire animation department in the 1950s, Lantz acquired enough staff to establish a second unit.
+Lantz served as the sole director and writer for his own cartoons for two years before those jobs were assumed by animator Don Patterson and writer Homer Brightman.
+With MGM reducing its animation studio and Warner Bros. briefly closing its entire animation department in the 1950s, Lantz was able to acquire enough staff to establish a second unit.
 Paul J. Smith, a Warner Bros. veteran who worked for Lantz in the 1940s, was the director for this new unit.

-Smith created Chilly Willy in 1953, who became another prominent character for the Lantz studio.
-He was refined by Tex Avery in the following year, who had left MGM earlier that decade.
+In 1953, Smith created Chilly Willy, who became another prominent character for the Lantz studio.
+He was refined by Tex Avery (who had left MGM earlier that decade) in the following year.
 Avery directed four shorts during his time at Walter Lantz Productions, until he left in 1955 over pay disputes.
-Additional directional contributions included Jack Hannah, Sid Marcus, and Alex Lovy, who returned to the studio in the early 1940s.
-The Lantz studio also made several more recurring characters in this era, such as Maw and Paw, Maggie & Sam, Windy & Breezy, Inspector Willoughby, Hickory, Dickory, and Doc, and The Beary Family.
+Additional directorial contributions came from Jack Hannah, Sid Marcus, and Alex Lovy, who returned to the studio in the mid 1950s.
+The Lantz studio also created several more recurring characters in this era, such as Maw and Paw, Maggie & Sam, Windy & Breezy, Inspector Willoughby, Hickory, Dickory, and Doc, and The Beary Family.

-Lantz eventually closed his studio's doors for the final time in 1972, saying that continuing to produce shorts would be impossible due to the rising production costs.
-However, for Lantz, Woody Woodpecker's survival was lengthened when he started appearing in The Woody Woodpecker Show from 1957 to 1987, from which it entered syndication until 1990.
-NBC revived the show three times—in 1991, 1992, and 1997, Lantz sold all of the Woody Woodpecker shorts to Universal, then part of MCA.
+Lantz closed his studio's doors for the final time in 1972, saying that continuing to produce shorts would be impossible due to rising production costs.
+However, Woody Woodpecker remained in the public eye, as The Woody Woodpecker Show, featuring Lantz cartoons starring Woody and other characters, had debuted on television in the 1957-1958 season.
+Additional seasons were produced from 1963 to 1964, from 1970 to 1971, and from 1976 to 1977, with the show airing in syndication well into the 1990s.
+Lantz sold all of the Woody Woodpecker shorts to Universal, then part of MCA.

 Terrytoons

 Pre-Terrytoons era

 Before Paul Terry created his own studio, he was employed by Bray Productions in 1916, where he created his recognizable character, Farmer Al Falfa.
-Later in 1921, he worked at Fables Pictures, Inc, founded by Keith-Albee-Orpheum and soon purchased by Amedee J. Van Beuren in 1928.
+In 1921, he worked at Fables Pictures, Inc, founded by Keith-Albee-Orpheum and soon purchased by Amedee J. Van Beuren in 1928.
 There, he worked on the Aesop's Film Fables cartoon series.
 Van Beuren however became anxious due to the phenomenon of a new film format of pre-synchronized sound in film.
 Beuren urged Terry to produce films in this format, but he refused, forcing him to fire Terry in 1929.